IIIA-ML/alk/README.md

 ### Classification Experiments
-This script is used to conduct experiments to collect gain, confidence efficiency and _solution hit_ data of _ALK Classifier_ upon interruptions at confidence thresholds and/or upon guaranteeing exact solution with best-so-far kNNs.
+This script is used to conduct experiments to collect gain, confidence efficiency and _solution hit_ data of _ALK Classifier_ upon interruptions at confidence thresholds and/or upon guaranteeing exact solution with best-so-far kNN.
-A solution hit upon interruption occurs when the solution suggested by best-so-far kNNs is equal to the solution with exact kNNs.
+A solution hit upon interruption occurs when the solution suggested by best-so-far kNN is equal to the solution with exact kNN.

 Example:
 - Use `SwedishLeaf_TRAIN.arff` dataset